stockhuman/tpw-data/README.md

 This rating, like other subjective categories, serves more to give an impression of a site than to affix a specific meaning by virtue of numerated values.

 #### subj_conspiracy `(0 - 10)`
 How often does a publication suggest, promote, invent  or otherwise endorse conspiracy theories?
 Like the pseudoscience rating, publications that explitly cover the aesthetics or meaning of conspiracy theories in an academic or journalistic meta context do not necessarily exist on this scale.
 This rating serves as an indicator of the severity and frequency of any conspiracy theories promoted by the organisation.
-Theories that advocate for genocide and aither promote or act as plausible deniability for human rights abuses are rated more harshly. _Maintaining any of the following theories as fact constitutes an automatic 8 or above:_ Holocaust denial, Armenian Genocide denial, Nanking massacre denial or Imperial Japanese apologia, genetic inferiority or supremacy of any peoples, and the Great Replacement Theory.
+Theories that advocate for genocide and aither promote or act as plausible deniability for human rights abuses are rated more harshly. _Maintaining any of the following theories or patterns as fact constitutes an automatic 8 or above:_ Genocide or war crimes denial (apply `state-owned` tag when applicable), genetic inferiority or supremacy of any peoples, and the Great Replacement Theory.

 This rating, like other subjective categories, serves more to give an impression of a site than to affix a specific meaning by virtue of numerated values.